What are the latest equity release interest rates?

 Can I switch plans later on to get a better rate?

-It’s important to understand and accept the interest rate your lender offers before going ahead with your plan.
 However, should rates fall significantly in the future, you may be able to switch to another equity release plan to take advantage of lower rates.

 Switching equity release plans will typically be an option after you’ve had your plan for one year.
 It could get you a better deal if the best interest rates for equity release come down, or if your circumstances change such that a provider will offer you a better rate.
 For example, if you develop a health condition that qualifies you for enhanced equity release terms.
 You may also be able to release additional tax-free cash during your switch.